rocwg/note-kotlin/docs/tool-kotlin/05-Programming-with-lambdas.md

 As a general rule of thumb, simple functional types work well if your API can accept any function that takes a specific set of parameters and returns a specific type.
 When you need to express more complex contracts, or operations that you can’t express in a functional type signature, a functional interface is a good choice.

 We’ll further discuss the use of function types in function declarations in Chapter 10, and take a closer look at typealiases in Kotlin in Chapter 11.

 To finish our discussion of lambda syntax and usage, let’s look at lambdas with receivers and how they’re used to define convenient library functions that look like built-in constructs.

 ## 5.4 Lambdas with receivers: "with", "apply", and "also"

-This section demonstrates the with and apply functions from the Kotlin standard library.
+This section demonstrates the `with` and `apply` functions from the Kotlin standard library.
 These functions are convenient, and you’ll find many uses for them even without understanding how they’re declared.
 Later, in Chapter 13, you’ll see how you can declare similar functions for your own needs.
 The explanations in this section, however, help you become familiar with a unique feature of Kotlin’s lambdas that isn’t available with Java: the ability to call methods of a different object in the body of a lambda without any additional qualifiers.
 Such lambdas are called lambdas with receivers.
-Let’s begin by looking at the with function, which uses a lambda with a receiver.
+Let’s begin by looking at the `with` function, which uses a lambda with a receiver.

 ### 5.4.1 Performing multiple operations on the same object: "with"

 Many languages have special statements you can use to perform multiple operations on the same object without repeating its name.
-Kotlin also has this facility, but it’s provided as a library function called with, not as a special language construct.
+Kotlin also has this facility, but it’s provided as a library function called `with`, not as a special language construct.

 To see how it can be useful, consider the following example, which you’ll then refactor using `with`.

-Listing 5.16.
+::: info Listing 5.16.
 Building the alphabet

 ```kotlin
 fun alphabet(): String {